- 12 Sep 2025

 ---|---|

-JavaScript | JavaScript is a scripting language used to create and control dynamic website content, i.e., anything that moves, refreshes, or otherwise changes on your screen without requiring you to reload a web page manually.
-These include features like animated graphics.
-Whatfix Flows created on your application can be triggered on user interaction by integrating JavaScript. |
+JavaScript | JavaScript is a scripting language used to create and control dynamic website content, that is, anything that moves, refreshes, or otherwise changes on your screen without requiring you to reload a web page manually.
+This includes features like animated graphics.
+Whatfix Flows created on your application can be triggered on user interaction by integrating with JavaScript. |

 K